stefanZorcic/scaling-book/training.md

 $$T_\text{math} = \frac{2\cdot 2 \cdot B \cdot D \cdot F}{N \cdot C}.$$

-To simplify the analysis, we make two simplifications: first, we allow $X$ and $Y$ to take on non-integer values (as long as they are positive and satisfy $XY=N$); second, we also assume that we can fully overlap comms on the $X$ and $Y$ axis.
+To simplify the analysis, we make two assumptions: first, we allow $X$ and $Y$ to take on non-integer values (as long as they are positive and satisfy $XY=N$); second, we assume that we can fully overlap comms on the $X$ and $Y$ axis with each other.
 Under the second assumption, the total comms time is

 $$T_\text{comms} = \max\left(T_\text{FSDP comms}, T_\text{TP comms}\right)$$